Improving Your Diet: Eating to Boost Energy

 When it comes to nutraceuticals, it is important to note that supplements are not subject to nearly as strict regulation as pharmaceuticals.
 Purity and potency are either up to the consumer to research or the manufacturer to offer, and because many patients do not report their supplements in their list of medications, drug interactions are even more likely to occur.
 It is thus critical that any supplements be taken under the direction of licensed physicians.
 Moreover, the quality of the source is critical.
 Nutraceuticals, such as healthy energy boosters provided by Cenegenics, bear significant differences from generic, retail-grade supplements.
 Cenegenics patients receive custom pharmacy items and efficaciously-dosed, pharmaceutically-tested clinical nutraceuticals.

 While determining the potential cause(s) behind fatigue and energy depletion might ordinarily take patients months or even years to do, the robust testing performed under the care of Cenegenics clinicians upon the inception of the age management program may help uncover a causative agent quickly.
 Sometimes, the culprit behind energy depletion could be as simple as suboptimal vitamin intake, which can be easily remedied through nutraceutical and dietary measures.
-In other cases, there may be a complex array of contributing factors behind fatigue which require a comprehensive treatment program to address.
+In other cases, there may be a complex array of contributing factors behind fatigue that require a comprehensive treatment program to address.

 No matter the scenario, Cenegenics is the best source for achieving lasting and noticeable improvements in energy levels.
 Increased energy is one of the five key pillars on which the program itself was built, and the four supporting pillars also strengthen each patient’s ability to feel and perform better.
 Through the robust yet detail-oriented approach to wellness, our clinical team will address the barriers to optimal energy levels you are facing, while also lowering disease risk factors and supporting your overall, long-term wellness.